 The one prediction I feel confident in making is that the idea of "ironic complexity theory"-i.e., of a profound duality between upper and lower bounds, where the way to prove that there's no fast algorithm for problem A is to discover fast algorithms for problems B, C, and D-is here to stay.
-As we saw, ironic complexity theory is at the core of the GCT program, but it's also at the core of Williams's proof of NEXP $\not\subset$ ACC, which in other respects is about as far from GCT as possible.
-The natural proofs barrier also provides a sort of contrapositive to ironic complexity, showing how the nonexistence of efficient algorithms is often what prevents us from proving lower bounds.
-If 3SAT is ever placed outside P, I bet that the proof will place many other problems inside P-or at any rate, in smaller complexity classes than previously known.
+As we saw, ironic complexity theory is at the core of Mulmuley's view, but it's also at the core of Williams's proof of NEXP $\not\subset$ ACC, which in other respects is about as far from GCT as possible.
+The natural proofs barrier also provides a contrapositive version of ironic complexity, showing how the nonexistence of efficient algorithms is often what prevents us from proving lower bounds.
+If 3SAT is ever placed outside P, it seems like a good bet that the proof will place many other problems inside P-or at any rate, in smaller complexity classes than was previously known.